bkleck/weekly-digest/README.md

 <br/>

 ## Improvements
+*Improvements made here have been updated into the most recent python files.
+Old files are in the archive folder.*
 - [x] **Few-shot learning**
 With the model architecture in place, we made use of few-shot learning to improve our output.
 Using 10 manually created summaries, I ran a small training loop on 10 epochs to **_finetune the model weights_** to suit our use case.
 This **_improved the coherence_** of the summaries and helped to extract the correct information, as well as **_improve grammar, punctuation and readability_**.
 This is shown in the `summary_tuning.ipynb` notebook.